Trump Is Ready To Go All In On Trade War With China

 Later in the day a White House spokeswoman said the president "respects the independence of the Fed."

-But Trump was back at it this morning in a tweet that again slammed the Fed's monetary policy.
+But Trump was back at it this morning in a tweet that again slammed the Fed's monetary policy: " ...
+Tightening now hurts all that we have done.
+The U.S. should be allowed to recapture what was lost due to illegal currency manipulation and BAD Trade Deals."